UchihaItachiSama/openconfig_labs/phase_1/yang_demo/README.md

-# Demo-2
+# YANG-Demo

 ## Overview

+In this demo, we will take a look at

+* YANG tree using `pyang`
-In this demo, we will take a look at rendering and configuring the hostnames of the Arista cEOS-Lab nodes using `pyangbind` and gNMI.
+* rendering and configuring the hostnames of the Arista cEOS-Lab nodes using `pyangbind` and gNMI.

 ## Requirements